vonbecmann/earley-parser/repository/EarleySyntaxTree.package/ESTreeNode.class/README.md

-a node of the syntax tree.
+a node of the tree.

 model - an object.
 children - a node collection.